 If you’re particularly proud of your home’s architecture or a prized plant or tree, using landscape lighting to highlight them can make them easily visible even at dark.
 This is the most common use of landscape lighting since it is simple and brings out the features homeowners want people to see.
 Highlighting is as simple as placing spotlights beneath the features you want highlighted.
 You can vary the distance and angle for different effects.
 Larger features may require more than one spotlight to properly highlight.

-If you’re wanting a more natural looking landscape lighting addition to your yard, moonlighting creates soft light.
+If you’re wanting a more natural-looking landscape lighting addition to your yard, moonlighting creates a soft light.
 By placing a light with a glare guard in a high place, such as on a tree branch, and aiming it down, the light creates a soft glow that looks like moonlight, creating a mystical appearance to your home or yard.

 If you have a special statue or other feature in your yard you want to draw attention to, using lights to accent the feature will bring it out so it is visible even in the dark.
 This is a popular method of lighting for statues, plants, and even sculptures.